 Most of these grinders are clamped to the counter or table.
 Remember, they operate slowly.
 For this reason, they are not recommended for grinding meat in bulk.
 They can only manage to grind at least 2 pounds and at most 3 pounds of meat in one minute.
 You can use manual meat grinders to process meat like chicken, beef, turkey, pork, duck, veal, etc.

 These meat grinders, although they are slow, don’t need electricity to operate them.
 They not only save on electricity bills but also don’t blind you that you won’t be able to grind your meat simply because there is no power.

 These grinders cannot operate without electricity.
 Although their design is a bit complex than manual meat grinders, their functionality remains the same.
-They come with 2-3 different sized cutting plates that are capable of producing meat in 3/16, 1/4 and 1/2-inch chunk size.
+They come with 2-3 different sized cutting plates that are capable of producing meat in 3/16, 1/4, and 1/2-inch chunk sizes.

 The advantage of these meat grinders is that you don’t have to apply your strength to grind your meat.
 It works on a push button.
 Besides, the machine can grind a higher quantity of meat at a go.

 They are, however, very expensive to acquire, and the fact that they can’t operate without electricity adds more utility costs to your household.

 -It is capable of processing meat in varying sizes.

 -The machines come with reverse function making it easy to unclog

 -It can grind a large quantity of mean at one go.

 -It is expensive to acquire